List of Care Bears episodes

 Care Bears, the original television series, aired in the United States and Canada between 1985 and 1988 (with two specials broadcast prior to the regular run).
 Episodes aired on ABC in the United States, on Global (ATV & ASN in Atlantic Canada) in Canada, and also in broadcast syndication.
 The series is based on the American Greetings franchise of the same name.

 Series overview

 Atkinson Film-Arts specials

 In 1983, Atkinson Film-Arts of Ottawa produced the first two Care Bears specials.

 DIC series (1985)

 DIC Enterprises produced an 11-episode series, which aired in 1985.

 Nelvana series (1986–1988)

-The Care Bears Family, produced by Toronto's Nelvana studio, premiered on September 13, 1986 on ABC in the U.S. and Global in Canada.
+The Care Bears Family, co-produced by Toronto's Nelvana studio, premiered on September 13, 1986 on ABC in the U.S and on September 12, 1988 on Global Television Network.